sahas712511/Vagrant-K8S-Cluster/README.md

 # Vagrant-K8S-Cluster

 Running the below command will create the 3 virtual machines(1 master, 2 worker) with kubernetes set up.
+Yesss
 ```
 vagrant up
 ```